 The data for the first quarter reflect the effects of the economic restrictions imposed in most countries to contain the spread of Covid-19.
 In the external sector, exports fell 11.7% y-o-y in March, while imports contracted by 5.0%.
 The flow of foreign tourists into Japan collapsed by 93% compared to the same month of the previous year.
 In early data for April, the Economy Observer Survey index fell to a historic low, while the Reuters Tankan index showed business confidence hitting record new low levels for the decade.
 Most Japanese corporations were disappointed with the government's stimulus plan (valued at \$1T).
-On the basis of these preliminary figures, the government announced that it would lower its economic forecast for the year as a whole, for the second consecutive month guarter.
-However, the contraction observed in the first guarter marked a significant improvement, as March industrial production fell only 1.1% year-on-year, compared to a fall of 13.5% in February.
-As expected, investment in fixed assets collapsed, falling 16.1% year-on-year in March (although this was an improvement compared to the drop of 24.5% recorded in February).
-The unemployment rate showed the first signs of improvement already in April, falling to 5.9% vs. 6.2% the previous month.
-It should be pointed out that job vacancies on the Zhaopin.com recruitment website were down 23 million. with the strongest falls in demand for workers in the services and entertainment sectors, with falls of more than 40%.
-The GDP of Hubei Province contracted 39.2% year-on-year in the first quarter, by far the largest economic contraction in any of China's 31 province-level jurisdictions.
-The economic damage in the province, which is a key base for the production of cars and parts, was deep and broad-based, with production falling across all industrial sectors.
-Leading the decline was car production, which fell 60%.
-In services, retail sales in the province fell 44.9%.
+On the basis of these preliminary figures, the government announced that it would lower its economic forecast for the year as a whole, for the second consecutive month.